Behaviour Consultations at Puppy Plus

 We do not judge, or apportion blame.
 We understand that when people visit us for consultations, they may be feeling upset and vulnerable.
 We are kind, empathetic, and we look forward to future behavioural change, rather than back at what 'went wrong'.
 Understanding why behaviours have developed is important, but from a purely factual perspective.
 Supporting you and your dog, so that you both feel empowered and able to create change is our priority.

 During the consultation, we will discuss the reasons for your dogs behaviour, as well as the management and training needed to keep everyone happy and safe.
-We will look at the problem from your dog's perspective, in order for you to understand their emotional needs, and why they are doing, what they are doing.
+We will look at the problem from your dog's perspective, in order for you to understand their emotional needs, and why they are doing what they are doing.
 We may introduce some practical training, but this is usually reserved for the follow up session.
 We will book this additional session at the end of the consultation.

 After the consultation, we send a report withing 7 days, including notes and information relevant to the dog's behaviour.